 The scholarships with which the Dean's Office is most familiar generally require candidates to be nominated or (as in the case of Fulbright) evaluated by a campus nominating committee; all such scholarships are identified with an asterisk on the list of fellowship opportunities.

-Whatever type of scholarship might interest you, there are people at Haverford who will do their best to advise you; if you are interested in seeking such assistance, contact Dean Phil Bean, who will either help you himself or direct you to those who can best help you.
+Whatever type of scholarship might interest you, there are people at Haverford who will do their best to advise you; if you are interested in seeking such assistance, contact the CCPA.
 Although the scholarships with which we are most familiar are almost exclusively for advanced study after college, it is arguably never too early to have a conversation regarding whether you might be a plausible candidate for a scholarship.
 In addition, it is also usually never too late to explore your options, as many candidates have applied successfully after graduating from Haverford.
 Everyone, from first-year students to alumni, is therefore welcome to be in touch.

 One last bit of advice...

 Haverford's Center for Peace and Global Citizenship (CPGC) provides opportunities for current Haverford students to pursue projects both domestically or abroad that lay at the intersection of their scholarly training and their desire to promote peace, social justice, and global citizenship.
 In conjunction with a focused personal academic program, community service, and/or other internships, a successful CPGC project can help lay the groundwork for viable applications for future scholarship opportunities offered by organizations external to Haverford College.